meditation 3 : verse 26

 See: VEIL OF KASHMIR: Poetry of Travel and Travail in Zhangzhungpa’s 15th-Century Kāvya Reworking of the Biography of the Great Translator Rinchen Zangpo (958 – 1055 CE), by Dan Martin

-The wholeness of the life within Being transcends time-space and signification, abiding before language and symbols.
+Abiding as shoreless awareness, prior to language and symbols, the wholeness of the life within Being transcends time-space and signification.

 When breath and thought pause, the Center blooms of itself.